-The bill, S.B.
-No. 1255, aims to regulate mold assessors and remediators in Texas by amending various sections of the Occupations Code.
-Notably, the definition of "mold" is updated to include "spores and hyphae," while the previous mention of "mycotoxins" is removed.
-Additionally, the bill clarifies that certain activities, such as routine cleaning, plumbing repairs, and pest control inspections, are exempt from the regulations if they are not conducted for mold assessment or remediation purposes.
-A new exemption is also introduced for the demolition of structures following a fire or disaster.
+S.B.
+No. 1255 aims to regulate mold assessors and remediators in Texas by amending several sections of the Occupations Code.
+Notably, the definition of "mold" is updated to include "spores and hyphae," while removing references to "mycotoxins."
+The bill clarifies that certain activities, such as routine cleaning, plumbing repairs, and pest control inspections, are exempt from the mold assessment and remediation regulations.
+Additionally, it introduces a new exemption for the demolition of structures following a fire or disaster.

 Statutes affected: Introduced: Occupations Code 1958.001, Occupations Code 1958.002, Occupations Code 1958.034, Occupations Code 1958.102 (Occupations Code 1958)